 Sonus Faber has launched their first and solid attempt at a nice sounding headphone with their Pryma.
 When I’d first heard their announcement of a future headphone release, I was a bit skeptical to say the very least.
 Unwarranted concerns, now that I’ve had a chance to put this headphone through trial by fire and ice.

-Depending on what model you opt for that range from $499-$549, you’ll either get some carbon fiber, copper or a mix of steel and aluminum exteriors.
+Depending on what model you opt for that range from $499 to $549, you’ll either get some carbon fiber, copper or a mix of steel and aluminum exteriors.
 Sonus Faber sent me the black and gold version, which sells for $499.

 When the box arrived, I dived in and giggled at the awesome desk drawer style box that required me to pull a tab and remove the headphone components from inside.
 Really, the box was so uniquely designed that I raised an eyebrow and couldn’t help myself from cracking a smile and how slick of an idea that was.

 That smile instantly turned to dread when I saw the first of the two earcups detached from the headband completely.
 I almost cried as I’d thought the box and headphones were damaged and cracked.

 Thankfully, that is just how things worked with this headphone after I realized both earcups are meant to detach completely via a belt buckle style headband attachment system and I’d immediately went out for a drink at a sports tavern to de-stress from that scare.

 Pretty cool stuff, I’ve never seen anything like this belt system before.
 Both earcups are secured to the headband via a metal locking mechanism that works on the same principals of belts for your pants.

 The piano key black/reflective finish of the central portion of the earcup is the stuff of dreams, exuding a highly lacquered appearance and then some.
 Of course, if you know a bit about me, you should be fully aware that I’ve got a thing for lacquer-looking designs like this.